 SL-FO documents are basically XML documents, but they do not follow any schema.
 In its place, SL-FO documents follow the syntax defined in the specification of their own language.
 There are two sections required in each XSL-FO document:

 A section that specifies a list of labeled page layouts.

 A section with all the details of document data, with markup, that determines the display of contents on different pages through various page layouts.

 Properties of the page are mentioned in the page layouts, which can define the organization for the text, to comply with the conventions for the specific language.
-Furthermore, size of the page, their margins, and sequences of pages (that sanctions different properties for the odd and even pages) are also define by the page layouts.
+Furthermore, the size of the page, their margins, and sequences of pages (that sanctions different properties for the odd and even pages) are also defined by the page layouts.

-The page orientation direction is entirely specified for the extension of blocks and inlines, thus making FO documents to perform under the languages different from English.
+The page orientation direction is entirely specified for the extension of blocks and inlines, thus making FO documents perform under the languages different from English.
 The language of the FO specification uses the words start and end rather than left and right for directions description.
 XSL-FO’s basic content markup and cascading rules are taken from CSS.
-XSL-FO’s language agrees for the following specifications.
+XSL-FO’s language agrees to the following specifications.

 A page can have multiple columns and blocks and can extend from one column to another by default.
 Multiple pages are allowed to have different widths and numbers of columns.
 All FO characteristics follow the limits of a multi-column page.

 An FO table is similar to an HTML/CSS table.
 The user can select the rows of data, styling information, background color for each individual cell.
-Using a distinct styling information, user has the privilege to select the first row as a table header row.
+Using distinct styling information, the user has the privilege to select the first row as a table header row.
 The FO processor can be informed explicitly about the space specification of each column, or to auto-fit the text in the table.